FeDuck113/vault-word-cloud/README.md

 - **Clickable word cloud** — click on any word to search it in your vault
 - **Frequency list view** — see exact word counts
 - **Folder filters** — analyze specific folders or the entire vault
+- **Preposition control** - include or exclude prepositions into text analysis.
+Choose which languages’ prepositions should be ignored (supports EN, RU, FR, DE, CZ, ES, IT)
-- **Stopword control** — include or exclude prepositions/conjunctions, add your own stopwords
+- **Stopword control** — add your own stopwords
 - **Instant updates** — changes are saved automatically to plugin settings

 ---